Justinas-coder/Weather-condition-product/README.md

 ### Application do:

-depending on the city name in endpoint of url,
-For the next 3 days depending on the forecast application returns 2 items that would match the weather forecast.
+depending on the city name in endpoint of url, for next 3 days depending on the forecast application returns 2 items that would match the weather forecast.
-For forecast data was useed (external LHMT API: https://api.meteo.lt/).
+For forecast data api use (external LHMT API: https://api.meteo.lt/).

 Application returns Json format.

 ### Stack:

 - PHP 8.1.4
 - Docker version 20.10.14
 - Laravel 9.x

 ### How to launch it: